VadimYermak/Challange-02-Fintech/README.md

 ## Technologies

-Python 3.7 or later
+Python 3.7 or later;
-Fire 0.4.0 or alter
+Fire 0.4.0 or alter;
 Questionary 1.9.1 or later
 pathlib